addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 **A Mediator For Backbone**

-Backbone doesn’t have the idea of a mediator built into it like a lot of other MV* frameworks do.
+Backbone doesn’t have the idea of a mediator built into it like a lot of MV* frameworks do.
 But that doesn’t mean you can’t write one using a single line of code:

 ```javascript
 var mediator = {};